BaseMax/MNPM-GlobalSummitNodeJS23/README.md

+# How NPM or Yarn are working; Going to create our own package manager

-# Global Summit for NodeJS 2023
+## Global Summit for NodeJS 2023

 Global Summit for Node.js'23 (JANUARY 25-26, 2023)